godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 ^^^^^^^

 This does the same function as preload() in GDScript.
 It maintains this resource loaded and ready to use.
-Rather than instancing the node, it's simpler to just drag the desired resource from the filesystem dock to the canvas.
+Rather than instancing the node, it's simpler to drag the desired resource from the filesystem dock to the canvas.

 Resource Path